cats256/DenseGrowNet/README.md

-Update 10/2: Check out dense-grownet-benchmark (preliminary) and dense-grownet-architecture.ipynb

-Update 9/25: Benchmarking results will be uploaded hopefully in the next couple of weeks
+Update 10/5: Benchmarking results will be uploaded hopefully in the next couple of weeks to two months

 ![image](https://github.com/user-attachments/assets/775d3268-776f-4179-b5d1-871223d6718a)